| by Lisa Taylor

 It is an odd circumstance to have published a book on the Future of Work six months before COVID-19 made its first global appearance.
 The hardcover sits on my desk and serves as an unalterable reminder of my thinking in the spring of 2019.
 That seems like forever ago.

-But within the book’s pages, I lay out models and tools that help leaders manage pace and urgency.
+But within The Talent Revolution‘s pages, I lay out models and tools that help leaders manage pace and urgency.
 Using a healthcare analogy, I call for leaders to pay attention to the difference between crisis/acute issues and long-term/chronic concerns:

 “Technological change is a constant and continual evolution…a chronic condition, important, persistent, and perpetually in need of attention.
 In contrast, workforce change is often treated as an acute condition requiring urgent and immediate action to deal with a clearly defined episodic event.
 However, both technological change and workforce change are chronic organizational conditions” (2019, page 13).

 As we emerge into a post-COVID future, how we lead and the pace we set is more important than ever.
 Is every day a sprint to end a crisis or are we setting the pace for our teams to run the marathon of shaping the future?